Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Generalized Holographic and Ricci Dark Energy Models

 The form obtained in Eq. (\ref{st2}) is useful because it allows to have the expression of $h_{GH}^2(z)$ divided in two parts, one produced by DM, i.e. $\Omega_{m0} (1+z)^3$, and one which is therefore produced by DE.
 Therefore, we derive the following expression for the energy density fo DE $\rho_{D_{GH}}(z)$:

 We can now write the expressions of $h_{GH}^2$ and $\rho_{D_{GH}}$ we derived as functions of the parameter $x = \ln a$:

-We now want to calculate the final expressions of other important cosmological quantities, like the dimensionless energy density of dark energy $\Omega_{D_{GH}}$, the evolutionary form of the dimensionless energy density of DE $\Omega'_{D_{GH}}$, the pressure $p_{GH}$, the EoS parameter $\omega_{D_{GH}}$ and the deceleration parameter $q_{GH}$. \\ For the dimensionless energy density of DE, we use the general relation obtained in Eq. (\ref{eq:OmegaGH1}):
+We now want to calculate the final expressions of other important cosmological quantities, like the fractional energy density of dark energy $\Omega_{D_{GH}}$, the evolutionary form of the fractional energy density of DE $\Omega'_{D_{GH}}$, the pressure $p_{GH}$, the EoS parameter $\omega_{D_{GH}}$ and the deceleration parameter $q_{GH}$. \\ For the fractional energy density of DE, we use the general relation obtained in Eq. (\ref{eq:OmegaGH1}):

 Using the expression of $h^2_{GH}$ derived in Eq. (\ref{st2}), we obtain the following expression for $\frac{d h_{GH}^2(x)}{dx} $:

 Therefore, the final expression of $\Omega_{D_{GH}}(x)$ is given by: